team-griffin/manifesto/README.md

 * Exports a minimum of 3 items: `enhance`, `PureX`, and `X` (default).
 Where X is the name of the component.
 * Be supplied a prop called `classNamespace`.
 The root element (if it is not an html element) must use this prop to allow for easier debugging.
 This className can be stripped out at build time.
+* Must not handle actions.
+Instead all callbacks must be provided `onEvent` callbacks.
+* If any callbacks require a form identification then a `pin` prop must be provided.
+* Lifecyle methods should be avoided.

 #### Styling